SidRajAlok/wings/README.md

 # wings
 In order to run the following project, follow the steps below-

-1.First, go into the Proj-CS207/Databases folder and import the databases Flightsdata.sql , bookings.sql & signup.sql into your localhost.
+1.First, go into the Proj-CS207/ and import the databases Flightsdata.sql , bookings.sql & signup.sql into your localhost.

 2. Copy the Proj-CS207 into your htdocs folder of your Xampp installation.